Fletchers Lookout and the Weeping Rock Circuit

-The Weeping Rock circuit walk, starting from the Wentworth Falls picnic area car park, is a pleasant 1.5 km walking trail that passes several lookout points and small waterfalls.
+The Weeping Rock Circuit, starting from the Wentworth Falls picnic area car park, is a pleasant 1.5 km walking trail that passes several lookout points and small waterfalls.

-This short walk can be best combined with one or more other walks in the Wentworth Falls area of the Blue Mountains.
+This short walk is best enjoyed in combination with one or more of the many other walking tracks in the Wentworth Falls area of the Blue Mountains.

 Distance: 1.5 km (return walk from car park)